UK investigators arrive in India as tributes pour in for plane crash victims

 Both women knew “what is right and what is wrong”, he added.

-A couple who had already lost their only son in a previous aviation tragedy were on the plane, said Shri Rajrajeshwar Guruji, who leads the Siddhashram Shakti Centre in Harrow, north-west London.
+A couple who had already lost their only son in a previous aviation tragedy were on the plane, said Shri Rajrajeshwar Guruji, who leads the Siddhashram Shakti Centre.

 “This couple had gone to India for a religious celebration – they were coming back and now this has happened,” he said.